After playing a lot of video games, it's time to make them myself!

-When you reach the MVP stage you can start to consider other aspects such as the final graphics, the audio department, improve the appearance of the HUD, structure the various levels of the game and create a main menu with the various options.
+When you reach the MVP stage you can start to consider other aspects such as the final graphics, the audio department, improving the appearance of the HUD, structuring the various levels of the game and creating a main menu with the various options.

 Plus, you can start experimenting with the different game mechanics or delve into the gameplay for the ones you've already made.